Egypt–Israel relations: Economic ties

 According to the Israel Export & International Cooperation Institute, there were 117 exporters to Egypt active in Israel in 2011 and exports of goods from Israel to Egypt grew by 60% in 2011, to $236 million.

 The pipeline which supplies gas from Egypt to Jordan and Israel was attacked eight times between Mubarak's ousting on February 11 and November 25, 2011.
 Egypt had a 20-year deal to export natural gas to Israel.
 The deal is unpopular with the Egyptian public and critics say Israel was paying below market price for the gas.
 Gas supplies to Israel were unilaterally halted by Egypt in 2012 because Israel had allegedly breached its obligations and stopped payments a few months prior.
 Critical of the decision, Israeli Prime Minister Benjamin Netanyahu also insisted the cut-off was not to do with the peace treaty but rather "a business dispute between the Israeli company and the Egyptian company"; Egyptian Ambassador Yasser Rida also said the Egyptian government saw it as a business disagreement, not a diplomatic dispute.
 Foreign Minister Avigdor Lieberman said the same, adding that perhaps the gas supplies were being used as campaign material for the Egyptian presidential election.
 Minister of National Infrastructure Uzi Landau dismissed claims that the dispute was purely commercial in nature.

+In December 2025, Israel signed the country's largest gas deal in history, an agreement worth $34.7 billion (₪112 billion) with Egypt.